Rishika-jalan/SalesPrediction/README.md

 ---

-## 🚀 Future Work

-- Manual feature engineering to compare with AutoAI
-- Additional hyperparameter tuning
-- Combine multiple top pipelines into an ensemble
-- Add a detailed EDA notebook
+## ✅ Conclusion

+Using **IBM watsonx.ai AutoAI**, we successfully built an end-to-end pipeline for predicting Big Mart store sales.
+The automated process simplified complex ML tasks — from feature engineering to model selection and deployment — and delivered reliable results with minimal manual coding.
+This project demonstrates the power of AutoAI in accelerating machine learning workflows and making advanced AI accessible to everyone.

 ---
+## ✍️ Author

+**Rishika Jalan**
+- 📧 rishikajalan23.set@modyuniversity.ac.in
+- 🌐 www.linkedin.com/in/rishika-jalan-b97785289